microsoft/azurelinux/toolkit/docs/building/building.md

 ## Overview

-The following documentation describes how to fully build CBL-Mariner from end-to-end as well as advanced techniques for performing toolchain, or package builds.
+The following documentation describes how to fully build CBL-Mariner end-to-end as well as advanced techniques for performing toolchain, or package builds.
 Full builds of CBL-Mariner _**is not**_ generally needed.
 All CBL-Mariner packages are built signed and released to an RPM repository at [pacakages.microsoft.com](https://packages.microsoft.com/cbl-mariner/1.0/prod/)

 However, to test-drive CBL-Mariner building an ISO, VHD or VHDX _**is** currently_ required.
 The fastest way to achieve this is through the [Quick Start Instructions](../quick_start/quickstart.md).
 It also provides guidance on using those images.